adityanarayan26/ai_voice_agent/README.md

 3. **Arcjet** - API rate limiting and bot protection
 4. **Monitoring** - DataDog/New Relic for observability

-## 📄 License
+## License

 This project was built for the DareXAI Full-Stack Intern Assignment.

 ---

-Built with ❤️ using Next.js, Supabase, Deepgram, and Gemini AI
+Built with Next.js, Supabase, Deepgram, and Gemini AI